Pandaqi/Pandaqi-Studio/pandaqi-studio/content/hold-my-bear/_index.md

 boardgame: true

 title: "Hold my Bear"
-headerTitle: "Hold my Bear | Play with more skill, or play a different sport altogether, but beware treacherous bears."
+headerTitle: "Play with more skill, or play a different sport altogether, but beware treacherous bears"
 blurb: "Beat your opponents at the Unbearable Games, either by being more skillful ... or changing the sport being played altogether.
 A fast and loose card game for any situation."

 extraCSS: true
 downloadLink: "https://drive.google.com/drive/folders/1JD-LWnPoX3yXfQM8jXdlh4vsZvdMOzQQ"

-fullHeaderImg: "hold_my_bear_header"
-headerImg: "hold_my_bear_header"

-headerThumb: "hold_my_bear_favicon"

 customHeight: "small"
 headerDarkened: true